dougg0k/ai-chat-project-exporter/README.md

 ## Why I built the extension

-- I found many issues after trying out the best options available, at least in Firefox, where they would not contain / extract all the content, like canvas or some outputs from bigger models.
+- I found many issues after trying out the best options available, at least in Firefox, where they would not contain / extract all the content, like canvas, docuemnts, or some outputs from bigger models.
-- There was no way to pre-set a specific path to save files, the options required multiple clicks to extract a single chat.
 - I noticed that most of the problems were due to the other extensions using CSS Selectors / DOM to extract information.
 - They didnt include relevant information in extracted file. some showed as popup on each extraction instead.
 - I needed this kind of tool for information extraction.